raiden-network/raiden-services/README.md

 ## Service Providers

-To become a service provider follow the instructions in the [service provider README](https://github.com/raiden-network/raiden-services/blob/master/package/README.md).
+To become a service provider, follow the instructions in the [Raiden Service Bundle repository](https://github.com/raiden-network/raiden-service-bundle).

 ## Developers

 The Raiden Services require Python 3.7+.